Azure/AzOps/DEBUGLOCALLY.md

 Running `Debug.ps1` in the last step leaves us on a [nested prompt](https://docs.microsoft.com/en-us/dotnet/api/system.management.automation.host.pshost.enternestedprompt).
 We're now able to feed in new Powershell commands at the command prompt to run in the correct context.

 In this example, we're going to provide a new ARM template at a specific scope.
-The Arm template is a the [Create New Subscription](https://github.com/Azure/Enterprise-Scale/blob/main/examples/landing-zones/empty-subscription/emptySubscription.json) template from the Enterprise Scale repo, it has had default values provided for each of the parameters.
-I'm dropping it inside the file structure that was created in the last step, inside the `Sandboxes` directory (`root\myorg (myorg)\myorg-sandboxes (myorg-sandboxes)).
+The Arm template is the [Create New Subscription](https://github.com/Azure/Enterprise-Scale/blob/main/examples/landing-zones/empty-subscription/emptySubscription.json) template from the Enterprise Scale repo, it has had default values provided for each of the parameters.
+I'm dropping it inside the file structure that was created in the last step, inside the `Sandboxes` directory (`root\myorg (myorg)\myorg-sandboxes (myorg-sandboxes`)).

 At the command prompt i'll provide it the json file path (wrapped as a changeset object), and then run the cmdlet to Invoke the AzOps Change process.